cogini/mix_systemd/README.md

 ### Additional directories

-The library assues a directory structure under `deploy_dir` which allows it to handle multiple reases, similar to [Capistrano](https://capistranorb.com/documentation/getting-started/structure/).
+The library assues a directory structure under `deploy_dir` which allows it to handle multiple releases, similar to [Capistrano](https://capistranorb.com/documentation/getting-started/structure/).

-* `scripts_dir`:  dir for deployment scripts which e.g. start and stop the unit, default `bin`.
+* `scripts_dir`:  deployment scripts which e.g. start and stop the unit, default `bin`.
-* `current_dir`: dir where the current Erlang release is unpacked or referenced by symlink, default `current`.
+* `current_dir`: where the current Erlang release is unpacked or referenced by symlink, default `current`.
-* `releases_dir`: dir where versioned releases may be unpacked, default `releases`.
+* `releases_dir`: where versioned releases are unpacked, default `releases`.
 * `flags_dir`: dir for flag files to trigger restart, e.g. when `restart_method` is `:systemd_flag`, default `flags`.

 When using multiple releases and symlinks, the deployment process works like this: